DiegoPino/islandora_piwik/README.md

 The module also tracks searches against Islandora using Islandora Solr Search, including searches that return zero results.

+## Reports

+Several Piwik report widgets (Real-time map, Visitor map, Islandora object pages, Islandora collection usage, Searches, and Searches returning no results) are available at admin/reports/islandora_piwik_reports to users who have been assigned the "View Islandora Piwik reports" permission.
+In order to enable these reports, you must enter your Piwik API key in the admin module's settings form.
+Data for these reports is from the last 24 hours.

 ## Collection-specific site IDs

 This module allows administrators to associate a Piwik site ID with a specific collection PID.
 This feature allows the provision of Piwik accounts to people who "own" a collection.
 Collection and object page visits are recorded using only the collection-specific site ID, not both it and the general site ID.
 Currently, only collection and object page visits are recorded for collections using this feature; site searches are not.
 Multiple collections can be associated with the same site ID.